ronancpl/HeavenMS/README_wzchanges.txt

 P.S.:

 Yeah, these explanations are pretty simplistic, I know.
-If one really wants to compare the two WZ systems, I recommend do the following:
+If one really wants to compare the original v83 WZ with the ones I provided, I recommend do the following:
 	- Open HaRepacker and, for each MapleSolaxiaV2's WZ file, extract all the XMLs for "Private Server".
 	- Now, install MapleStory from "ManagerMsv83.exe" on an other folder and do the